-In Great Britain, some stones are called 'marriage stones' and were common in the 16th and 17th centuries.
+In Great Britain, stones called ‘marriage stones’ were common in the 16th and 17th centuries.
 These stones announced marriages between spouses of usually high social status and bore the initials of their names and symbols of the aristocratic families.
-But, except for the announcement of the marriage and a new division of the families' estates, it is difficult to tie or conclude a relevant connection between these stones and the Huppahstein.
-It can be assumed that few of the Ashkenazi Jews went as far as Scotland in the British Isles and saw such stones, and if they knew them - it is doubtful that they considered them of special ritual importance.
-Therefore, Huppahstein remains a unique phenomenon to our best knowledge.
+But, except for the announcement of the marriage and a new division of the families’ estates, it is difficult to conclude that there was a relevant connection between these marriage stones and huppah stones.
+It can be assumed that a few Ashkenazi Jews went as far as Scotland in the British Isles and saw marriage stones, but if they recognized them, it is doubtful that they considered them of special ritual importance.
+Therefore, the huppah stone remains a phenomenon unique to southern Germany, to our best knowledge.